ztyyLV/web-twain-docs/info/api/Addon_Camera.md

        autoDetect?:{  //Only applicable to video scanning.
 	  visibility?: boolean,         //Whether to display the automatic border detection icon.
 The default value is true. enableAutoDetect?: boolean,   //Whether to enable automatic border detection.
 The default value is false.
           acceptedPolygonConfidence:80,  //The default value is 80.
+The higher the setting, the more accurate the automatic border detection.
         },

         continuousScan?:{   //Only applicable to video scanning.